 - Harrison's Cave

-- Gullies and Gardens visiting Welchman Hall and Hunte's Gardens
+- Gullies and Gardens visiting Welchman Hall, Hunte's Gardens and Flower Forest

 - Garrison Savannah Tour and George Washington House

-- St. Nicholas Abbey and Cherry Tree Hill
+- St. Nicholas Abbey and Heritage Railway and Cherry Tree Hill

 Information about other excursion possibilities and events on the island are available at CLC.
 If students stay at the Southern Palms Beach Club the staff there is dedicated to ensuring that their guests have a great time on the island.
 Visitors can book tours over land, on water or even in the air.
 There are fabulous dinner shows and entertainment possibilities.